tum-ei-eda/mlonmcu/docs/COMPONENTS.md

 The following dependencies are intentionally NOT managed by MLonMCU:

 - OVPSimPlus: The simulator is closed source and needs an individual license for usage (free)
+- ESP-IDF: Make sure you provide a `espidf.path` with the required components installed